-We have a variety of activities and techniques that we use at Stanley Grove to promote pupil welfare and wellbeing, and each Friday afternoon, the whole school enjoy;
+We have a variety of activities and techniques that we use at Stanley Grove to promote pupil welfare and wellbeing.

 Through a series of ‘Experiential Audits’ we have found that the children our school serves have limited life experiences including those that many take for granted, such as going with their family to a museum or even visiting Manchester’s city centre.
 We term this as ‘poverty of experience’ which will have a serious impact on world view, confidence and aspiration.
 There are many complex reasons for this including: the way many people feel alienated and socially excluded from places like museums and galleries and the lack of confidence parents speaking English as a second language feel going to unfamiliar places.
 Also the high level of deprivation suffered by our community makes accessing even free activities beyond many of our families means once travel and catering is taken into account.
 Our work is aimed at overcoming this and enriching the opportunities for our pupils and families by creating experiences open to the whole Longsight community.

 Studies show that children have better life chances the more they do as a family and the more they visit and take part in cultural events.
 The Social Mobility Commission study (published 9th June 2016) describes the childhood origins of social mobility.
 It uncovers a wide social divide between children from families with high and low socio-economic status (SES) in building the childhood foundations for mobility in later life.
 Within this study there are three areas of significance to our projects where the gap between those children with high and low SES is getting wider and is having a significant impact on social mobility.
 They are: Parents taking their children to cultural places and events, families having access to extra-curricular activities, and the time spent with parents engaged in developmental activities like playing and reading, known as parental time investment.
 Families engaging in the activities our festivals and events provide, can be part of addressing these issues and therefore help to increase children’s social mobility and chances in life.